top of page

 3. Make Mealtimes Low Pressure

-• Keep mealtimes calm and stress-free.
+• Keep meals calm and predictable.

-• Offer food without pressure to eat.
+• Offer food without bribing, threatening, or forcing.

 A picky eater chart to track kids trying new foods